 If you want to change how you eat and move to the glory of God, you need to chew the Word!

-HOW TO APPLY THE BIBLE TO HEALTH & FITNESS
+HOW TO APPLY THE BIBLE TO HEALTH, FITNESS & WEIGHT LOSS

 In order to apply the Word of God to your diet and exercise, you will want to read with that intention and ask yourself the right questions.
 Whether you are looking to grow in discipline or have your very own weight loss Bible study, follow this format below.